Ensuring impact over time: buffers, permanence & risk mitigation

 -

-Conservative ex-ante carbon accounting
+Conservative carbon accounting and limited crediting periods

 -